erasels/Aspiration-StS/README.md

 A hub for my current and future mods.
 Contains a few poison-based relics, starter relic upgrade alternatives and more.

 ## Currently contains (as in the current source code, releases may lag behind a bit):
-### Event:
+### Events:
-"The Dark Mirror is an event similar to the Golden Idol event built around the Prismatic Shard relic.
+The Dark Mirror is an event similar to the Golden Idol event built around the Prismatic Shard relic.
 You can find all screenshots of it here: https://imgur.com/a/q38ITcO (contains spoilers obviously)

+The Byrd's Nest is a relic that can only be encountered on the first 15 floors, it allows players to get one of the uncommon egg relics early in exchange for a downside.
+Here are some screenshots: https://imgur.com/a/AX7mh0g

 ### Relics:
 Relics that interact with poison only spawn if you have a card with poison in its description in your deck.